coryo/DumbTools-for-Plex/README.md

   * ***kwargs*: additional arguments to send to the callback function.
     * if you have search function `Search(query, a=None, b=None)` then you can use `DumbKeyboard(prefix, oc, Search, a='something' b=123)`

-`DumbKeyboard.clients` - Client.Platform's that don't have InputDirectoryObjects or don't always work correctly.
+`DumbKeyboard.clients` - Client.Product's that don't have InputDirectoryObjects or don't always work correctly.
   * Plex for iOS
   * Plex Media Player
   * Plex Web